anshumanbh/brutesubs/README.md

 * The remaining containers (`gobuster`, `enumall`, `sublist3r` and `altdns`) will also start simultaneously but wait till the wordlist from cewl is generated.
 This is because we want to combine this wordlist from cewl with the other wordlists that we will be providing in the `wordlists` folder to create a big merged wordlist in the end to bruteforce against.

 * Once the wordlist from cewl is generated, it gets saved at `myoutdir/cewl.txt`.
 Then the `gobuster` container will kick in, it will combine that cewl wordlist with the other wordlists from the `wordlists` folder and save it at `myoutdir/subnames.txt` on the host.
+This merging of different wordlists takes care of all the sorting and removing duplicate words from the final merged wordlist.
 It will then start `gobuster` against the target with the merged wordlist (subnames.txt).
 The gobuster container runs gobuster with the following command: `$HOME/work/bin/gobuster -m dns -u $TARGETS -w $finalLOC -t 100 -fw`

 * `enumall` and `sublist3r` containers will wait till the merged wordlist is created by the `gobuster` container.
 Once that merged wordlist exists, both `enumall` and `sublist3r` containers also kick in simultaneously starting off enumall and sublist3r against the target in their respective containers.
 The commands they are run with are:
 `/usr/bin/python /opt/subscan/Sublist3r/sublist3r.py -d $TARGETS -t 50 -v -o $sublist3rfile` and